 Scientific article.
 The Potential of Small Landscape Features to Increase Biodiversity and Ecosystem Services in Arable Farmland

 (Todd Jenkins, Dr. John Reade, Dr. Nicola Randall — Harper Adams University, Shropshire, TF10 8NB UK)

-Additionally, the two multifunctional mixes showed similar success in increasing floral cover to the individual pollinator mix when compared to other treatments (P < 0.05).
-The findings support the use of multifunctional, annual mixes as a potential option for farmers, as they offer a range of ecosystem services.
+The findings in this study support the use of multifunctional, annual mixes as a potential option for farmers, as they offer a range of ecosystem services.
 The study also indicates that there is no trade-off when using mixes that target multiple ecosystem services, compared to those that focus on a single service.

 (Dubravka ŠKROBOT, Milica POJIĆ, Jelena TOMIĆ, Predrag IKONIĆ, Miloš ŽUPANJAC, Vojislav BANJAC, Mladenka PESTORIĆ, University of Novi Sad, Institute of Food Technology, Bulevar cara Lazara 1, 21000 Novi Sad, Serbia)

 Despite the widespread use of faba bean in the past, it's currently a rather marginal and underutilized crop that represents a niche retail product.
 The current popularity of meat alternatives offers growth potential.
 The objective of this study was to formulate, produce and characterize the functional spreads processed out of faba bean seeds, as an alternative to classical meat/liver pâté.